farihaakhan/Flight-Delay-Analysis/README.md

 # Pacific Northwest Flight Delays and Cancellations Analysis

-This project focuses on analyzing flight data from the Pacific Northwest (PNW) in 2022, to determine the factors influencing departure delays and cancellations.
+This project analyzes flight data from the Pacific Northwest (PNW) in 2022, to determine the factors influencing departure delays and cancellations.

 ## Table of Contents
 - [Project Overview](#project-overview)